 - For best results, harvest onions and Irish potatoes when two-thirds of the tops have died down.
 Store potatoes in a cool, dark place and onions in a dry, airy place.

-- Clean off rows of ear 006C ly crops as soon as they are through bearing and use rows for replanting or keep them fallow for fall crops.
-4DB9
+- Clean off rows of early crops as soon as they are through bearing and use rows for replanting or keep them fallow for fall crops.

 - Water as needed.